headbase-app/headbase/docs/self-hosting/docker.md

-# Docker
+# Self Hosting

-Docker is used to distribute the project for self-hosting.
+Docker is used to distribute the Headbase server for self-hosting.

 ## Using the Docker image